AndrewTweddle/EntelectTronAIChallenge2012/README.md

 The challenge was to write a command line utility to play the game of Tron against an opponent's "bot".

-The bot had to be written in either Java or a Visual Studio language (C#, VB.Net or Visual C++).
-The command line utility would be launched on every turn, read a board state from a file (passed as the single command line argument), make a move and write out the replacement file.
-Each bot had 5 seconds to make each move.

 However there was a twist...
 The game would be fought on a 30x30 grid representing a sphere.
-The board wrapped around horizontally.
+So the board wrapped around horizontally.
 And rows 0 and 29 represented a single point each (the North and South pole).
-From a point in row 0 you could move to any point in row 1, and similarly for rows 29 and 28.
+From a point in row 0 you could move to any point in row 1, and similarly from row 29 to any point in row 28.

+The bot had to be written in either Java 7 or in .Net 4.0 (Actually any language which can be built using msbuild was acceptable, so Visual C++ was allowed).

+The command line utility would be launched on every turn, read a board state from a file (passed as the single command line argument), make a move and write out the replacement file.
+Each bot had 5 seconds to make each move.

 An archive of the rules is available on [the way back machine](http://web.archive.org/web/20120721045001/http://challenge.entelect.co.za/Home/Rules)